 Abstract

-Background Generic preference-based health-related quality of life (HRQL) measures play an essential part in health economic evaluation.
-However, there is a shortfall of preference-based HRQL evidence on rare diseases in China and how the generic preference-based HRQL measures perform in patients with rare diseases.
+Background EQ-5D-Y is a pediatric preference-based health-related quality of life (HRQL) measure that is recommended in health economic evaluation according to China’s guidelines.
+However, there is limited evidence regarding how the EQ-5D-Y perform in patients with rare diseases in the country.
 Neurofibromatosis type 1 (NF1) is a rare disease that affects the growth and development of underage patients.
-This study aimed to examine the performance of a generic HRQL measure, EQ-5D-Y, among underage NF1 patients in China.
+This study aimed to examine the performance of EQ-5D-Y proxy version among underage NF1 patients in China.

-Methods Data was extracted from a nationwide cross-sectional survey from Nov 2022 to Jan 2023.
-Participants (caregivers for underage NF1 patients) who completed the EQ-5D-Y proxy version, PedsQL 4.0 Generic Core Scales (PedsQL GCS) proxy version, and Zarit Burden Interview (ZBI-22) were included in the present study (n=154).
-Measurement properties of the EQ-5D-Y were estimated by 1) ceiling and floor effects; 2) Spearman’s correlation (rho) against the PedsQL GCS; 3) Known-groups validity; 4) Shannon (H’) and Shannon evenness (J’) indices to examined informativity and discriminatory power.
+Methods Data from a nationwide cross-sectional survey from Nov 2022 to Jan 2023 was used.
+A total of 154 caregivers for underage NF1 patients who completed the EQ-5D-Y proxy version, PedsQL 4.0 Generic Core Scales (PedsQL GCS) proxy version, and Zarit Burden Interview (ZBI-22) were included.
+The performance of the EQ-5D-Y was assessed by response pattern (ceiling and floor effects), convergent validity against the PedsQL GCS, known-groups validity, and Shannon (H’) and Shannon evenness (J’) indices.

-Results Data of 154 respondents were included.
-The mean age of NF1 patients was 8.38 (3.34) years, and 51.30% were females.
-For EQ-5D-Y, the ceiling effect was 30.52%, and the floor effect was 0%.
-EQ-5D-Y utility scores and VAS scores had moderate to strong correlations with the PedsQL total scores (rho(EQ-5D utility-PedsQL) 0.59 to 0.72, all p values < 0.001, rho(EQ-5D VAS-PedsQL) 0.47 to 0.60, all p values < 0.001).
-At the domain level, similar constructs of EQ-5D-Y and PedsQL GCS were moderately to strongly correlated (rho -0.42 to -0.60, all p values < 0.001).
-The hypotheses of known-groups analyses were validated.
-The EQ-5D-Y showed the strongest informativity and discriminatory power for “feeling worried, sad or unhappy” dimension and weakest for the “mobility” dimension (H’(mobility)=0.60, J’(mobility)=0.38; H’(feeling worried, sad or unhappy)=0.60, J’(feeling worried, sad or unhappy)=0.38).
+Results Data from 154 caregivers were analyzed.
+The mean age of caregivers was 36.66 (6.18) years, and 80.27% of them were mothers of NF1 patients.
+The mean age of NF1 patients was 8.38 (3.34) years, with 51.30% being females.
+The ceiling effect of EQ-5D-Y was 30.52%, and floor effect was 0%.
+Moderate to strong correlations were found between EQ-5D-Y and PedsQL GCS dimensions that share similar constructs (rho -0.42 to -0.60, all p values < 0.001).
+The hypotheses of known-groups defined by different PedsQL GCS and ZBI scores were validated.
+The EQ-5D-Y exhibited the strongest informativity and discriminatory power of the “feeling worried, sad or unhappy” dimension and weakest for the “mobility” dimension (H’(mobility)=0.60, J’(mobility)=0.38; H’(feeling worried, sad or unhappy)=0.60, J’(feeling worried, sad or unhappy)=0.38).

-Conclusions EQ-5D-Y can be used to measure HRQL of underage NF1 patients in China.
+Conclusions EQ-5D-Y is acceptable for measuring HRQL of underage NF1 patients in China.
 More evidence for using EQ-5D-Y in rare diseases is awaited.

 Keywords: EQ-5D-Y; Measurement properties; Neurofibromatosis type 1; Health-related quality of life; Rare diseases